dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 <!-- Review: the FormActionTagHelper applies to all <form /> elements on a Razor page, even when there is no `asp-` attribute   -->

 The form in the preceding example has two submit buttons, each using the `FormActionTagHelper` to submit to a different URL.
-The `asp-page-handler` attribute is a companion to `asp-page` and generates URLs that submit to each of the handler methods defined by the page.
-We don't need to specify `asp-page` because we're linking to the current page.
+The `asp-page-handler` attribute is a companion to `asp-page`. `asp-page-handler` generates URLs that submit to each of the handler methods defined by a page. `asp-page` is not specified because the sample is linking to the current page.

 The code-behind file: